mfkiwl/docs-6/docs/software_usr/pprx_config_blocks/estimator.rst

 SQRT_Q_TILDE
 ------------
-The process noise for all dynamics models is expressed in terms of ``SQRT_Q_TILDE``, the square root of the noise intensity.
+The process noise for all dynamics models is expressed in terms of SQRT_Q_TILDE, the square root of the noise intensity.
 See Bar Shalom "Estimation with Applications to Tracking and Navigation" sections 6.2.1 to 6.2.3 for details.
 The units of ``SQRT_Q_TILDE``are as follows for each dynamics model:

 * STATIC                          meters/sqrt(sec)
 * NEARLY_CONSTANT_VELOCITY        meters/sqrt(sec^3)
 * NEARLY_CONSTANT_ACCELERATION    meters/sqrt(sec^5)

-``SQRT_Q_TILDE`` represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step.
-The standard deviation corresponding to a T-second step is then approximated as sigmaX = sqrt(T)*``SQRT_Q_TILDE`` (see, e.g., Eq.
+SQRT_Q_TILDE represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step.
+The standard deviation corresponding to a T-second step is then approximated as sigmaX = sqrt(T)*SQRT_Q_TILDE (see, e.g., Eq.
 6.22-13 in Bar Shalom).
 This approximation is valid for short T; for long T, one needs to take multiple short propagation steps.

 INIT_VELOCITY_STD
 -----------------